doccaz/scc-tools/README.md

 ## vercheck-cache

-This is an experimental version of the main vercheck script that has an internal cache.
+This is an currently supported version of the main vercheck script that has an internal cache.
 This was made in order to sidestep current rate-limiting issues on the SCC API servers (issue #22).

 The main differences are: